What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 Why it's excluded: Insurers consider chronic mold a maintenance failure.
 In recent years, policies have tightened mold language significantly to reduce claims abuse.

-Alternative: A limited mold endorsement can add some remediation coverage.
-The best defense, however, is moisture control — use dehumidifiers, fix leaks immediately, and ensure proper ventilation.
+Alternative: A limited mold endorsement can add some remediation coverage, and water backup endorsements often include minor mold cleanup when the mold is directly caused by a covered backup.
+The best defense, however, is moisture control.
+Use dehumidifiers, fix leaks immediately, and ensure proper ventilation.

 Mold Can Be Tricky